pierrotm777/oXs-RP2040-i2c/README.md

    * some voltage dividers (=2 resistors) when the voltages to measure exceed 3V
       note : a voltage can be used to measure e.g. a current (Volt2) or a temperature (Volt3/4) when some external devices are used to generate an analog voltage
    * a RPM sensor
-   * an ESC from Hobbywing (using V4 telemetry protocol), from ZTW mantis or from Kontronik.
-Those ESC provide one voltage, one current (+ current consumption) + RPM + 2 temperatures.
+   * an ESC from Hobbywing (using V4 telemetry protocol), from ZTW mantis, from Kontronik or from BlHeli.
+Those ESC provide one voltage, one current (+ current consumption) + RPM + 1 or 2 temperatures.
+   * another rp2040 with an SD card to log huge volume of data's
+   * a LORA module SX1276/RFM95 to transmit the localisation on a long range rf link (see locator section)

 About the SDP31, SDP32, SDP33 , SDP810:
      Those sensors are probably better than MS4525.
 They do not requires calibration (and reset) and are more accurate at low speed.